AlexandruCostea/StoryPointEstimator/README.md

 python train.py <options>
 ```

 Users can see in the experiments folder the results inside a subfolder with their experiment's name.
-The folder contains:
+The folder contains: <br>
-        - a checkpoints folder where the results of each epoch and their according performance metrics are stored
+        - a checkpoints folder where the results of each epoch and their according performance metrics are stored <br>
-        - a params.json file with the experiment's parameters
+        - a params.json file with the experiment's parameters <br>
-        - a log file with the experiment's logs regarding the training process
+        - a log file with the experiment's logs regarding the training process <br>

 #### Evaluate existing models